mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/00_organizational/index.md

 3. 2025-12-10 - 2025-12-11: Deadline for submitting the first part of the project.
 4. 2026-01-07 - 2026-01-08: Deadline for submitting the second and final part of the project.

-> See the "Small task grading" lesson for the detailed rules, examples and penalties we apply when evaluating submissions.